Alexander Ramsey: Governor of Minnesota

-Ramsey was of Scottish and German ancestry.
-In 1855, he became the mayor of St. Paul, Minnesota.
-Ramsey was elected the second Governor of Minnesota after statehood and served from January 2, 1860, to July 10, 1863.
+Ramsey became the second governor of Minnesota after statehood in 1860, after defeating George Loomis Becker in the 1859 Governor's election.
+He served from January 2, 1860, to July 10, 1863.
 Ramsey is credited with being the first Union governor to commit troops during the American Civil War.
 He happened to be in Washington, D.C., when fighting broke out.
 When he heard about the firing on Fort Sumter he went straight to the White House and offered Minnesota's services to Abraham Lincoln.